smiles724/InstructMol/README.md

 <h3 id="unlabeled-data">Unlabeled LabeledData</h3>

-Unlabeled data are collected from the common database [ZINC15](https://zinc15.docking.org/), a free database of commercially-available compounds for virtual screening.
+Unlabeled data are collected from the common database [ZINC15](https://zinc15.docking.org/), a free database of commercially available compounds for virtual screening.
 ZINC15 contains over 230 million purchasable compounds in ready-to-dock, 3D formats.
-You can use DeepChem to attain the unlabeled SMILES of molecules via this following script:
+You can use DeepChem to attain the unlabeled SMILES of molecules via the following script:

 ```markdown
 https://github.com/deepchem/deepchem/blob/master/deepchem/molnet/load_function/zinc15_datasets.py